Olooce/load-balancer/README.md

 ## Overview

-This project is a Go-based Load Balancer that evenly distributes incoming client requests across multiple servers.
+This project, still a work in progress, is a Go-based Load Balancer that evenly distributes incoming client requests across multiple servers.
 The load balancer supports both horizontal and vertical scaling and includes a built-in monitoring system accessible through a web interface.
 The project also provides example server implementations to test and demonstrate the load balancer's functionality.

 ## Features